amnuxoll/ReAntics/README.md

 ### Actions available:

-**Step:** Click the button to see the next action from the AI whose turn it is **Play:** This button is only visible when the game is paused.
+**Step:** Click the button to see the next action from the AI whose turn it is.

+**Play:** This button is only visible when the game is paused.
 This causes the AIs to play the game at highest possible speed.

 **Pause:** This button is only visible when the game is not paused.
 This causes the AIs to stop automatically playing.

 ### Hotkeys: